 Parents are regularly informed about what is happening within the Academy via:

-Parents evenings, regular updates on the website, SEND Governor and Annual Review meetings and Student Learning passport conversations and when appropriate phone calls home to praise or pass on information.
+Parent’s evenings, Regular updates on the website/social media platforms, SEND Governor and Annual Review meetings and Achiever Plan conversations and when appropriate phone calls home to praise or pass on information.

 - What do I I do if I want to make a complaint?

 As an Academy, we believe that the Special Educational Needs of pupils are best met when there is effective collaboration and communication between the Academy, Parent/Guardians, Pupils and Outside Agencies.
 Procedures at the Academy:

 - If a parent is not satisfied with the Special Educational Needs arrangements for their child, the problem should first be discussed with the SENCO.

 - If a satisfactory outcome is not achieved then a meeting is arranged between the parent, teacher, Head of Year and the SENCO at a mutually convenient time.

 - If a satisfactory outcome is not achieved then a meeting is arranged between the parent, the SENCO and Assistant principal who line manages SEND at a mutually convenient time.

 - If a satisfactory outcome in not achieved then a meeting is arranged between the parent and the Vice Principal/Principal of the Academy.